 (6)Coordination of Personnel Development Under the Individuals with Disabilities Education Act.
 As appropriate, describe the procedures and activities to coordinate the designated State unit's comprehensive system of personnel development with personnel development under the Individuals with Disabilities Education Act

 (6).
-DBVI staff have received training from the Department of Education to learn more about the educational system and the local schools, including those carrying out activities under section 614 (d) of the IDEA, to learn best practices to coordinate and ensure the provision of pre-employment transition services and/or transition services to potentially eligible or eligible VR students.
+DBVI staff have received training from the Department of Education *(DOE)* to learn more about the educational system and the local schools, including those carrying out activities under section 614 (d) of the IDEA, to learn best practices to coordinate and ensure the provision of pre-employment transition services and/or transition services to potentially eligible or eligible VR students.

+*DOE did notify DBVI that as of January 21, 2021, there was an administrative letter that changed the ending date for special education eligibility to the student’s 22nd birthday or completion of high school.
+DOE has provided technical assistance and worked with DBVI and DVR to determine how vocational rehabilitation services can be provided to these students.*

 (J) Statewide Assessment